benoitc/gunicorn/docs/source/install.rst

-If you are using Debian GNU/Linux and it is recommended that you use system packages to install Gunicorn except maybe when you want to use different versions of gunicorn with virtualenv.
+If you are using Debian GNU/Linux and it is recommended that you use system packages to install Gunicorn except maybe when you want to use different versions of Gunicorn with virtualenv.
 This has a number of
 advantages:

 * Zero-effort installation: Automatically starts multiple Gunicorn instances